 — Steve T-S (@stroughtonsmith) April 8, 2017

 The first real warning signs appeared in the iOS 10.3 beta when a popup started notifying developers their apps needed to be updated.
-Here is what the popup in iOS 10.3 beta 1 said:
+Here is what the popup in iOS 10.3 beta 1 relayed to iPhone, iPod touch, and iPad users:

 This app will not work with future versions of iOS.
 The developer of this app needs to update it to improve its compatibility.